 2. “Do you have experience with companies like us?”

-Ask the digital agency if they have ever worked with a business like yours in the past, whether that means in your industry or specific sector or market, or even a business of your size and structure.
+Ask the digital marketing agency you are hiring if they have ever worked with a business like yours in the past, whether that means in your industry or specific sector or market, or even a business of your size and structure.
 While it’s often best to find an agency that is already familiar with and established in your field and understands your industry (why re-invent the wheel?), you also want to make sure that the agency doesn’t have any dust on them.
 Look for an agency that makes innovation and learning a priority, but that is also experienced with your unique business vertical.

 3. “How do you plan to do things differently?”